Peer Mentor Program Vision

 “Photographers stick together – 3 reasons collaborating is definitely a great idea” http://www.lightstalking.com/how-to-be-a-better-photographer-with-others/

 We hope to hear from you and see you at our critique.
-We meet for our critique on the 2nd Wednesday of every month with a photo shoot the Saturday before the critique.
+We meet for our critique on the 2nd Wednesday of every month with a photo shoot on the first Saturday of the month.
 Take a few minutes to read the Light Stalking articles and/or send Randy an e-mail or give him a call.
 We’d love to have you join us.

 Each month the Peer Mentor Program has a Photo Shoot and a Critique.
 The Critique meets on the 2nd Wednesday of the month in the conference room of the Meridian Trust Federal Credit Union.
-The Photo Shoot, typically in Grand Teton National Park, is on the Saturday before our meeting.
+The Photo Shoot, typically in Grand Teton National Park, is on the first Saturday of the month.
 The location for the photo shoot will be listed in the events calendar.